Special Educational Needs and Disability (SEND) Provision at Longcroft School and Sixth Form College

 In addition to the above, The Secretary of State can intervene where an LEA or school is not complying with the planning duty and can direct an LEA or school to do so.

 What happens when my child moves to secondary school ?

 A key milestone for any child is the move from Year 6 to Secondary School.
 We are extremely mindful of potential additional provision and plans that need to be in place for our SEND pupils at this point.
 Enhanced Transition Plans are formulated with the team around the pupil from both settings to prepare them for a smooth transition.
 We encourage all parents and children to visit school prior to transfer.
 For pupils with SEND a phased transition or extra visits to school prior to transfer might be appropriate to help them get used to their new environment.

 At transition between KS3 and 4 all pupils are given advice and guidance about the selection of their GCSE courses from the following staff:

-· Form Tutors, · Subject Teachers and · Careers Advisors Parents/carers and pupils are also invited to share their views and attend an Open Evening.
+Form Tutors, Care and Achievement Coordinators, Subject Teachers and Careers Advisors Parents/carers and pupils are also invited to share their views and attend an Open Evening.
 In Years 9 and 11, a Youth and Family Support Practitioner attends the Annual Reviews for pupils with an EHCP, to offer advice about the next stages in their education.

 Additional appointments can also be arranged.

 On transfer to Post 16 education, the School liaises with both local sector providers, such as Bishop Burton School and York School, East Riding College, and out of area providers chosen by pupils.
-Longcroft College also offers taster days to those students wishing to study at AS and GCE level.
+Longcroft College also offers taster days to those students wishing to study at A Level

 What external support is available to further support my child?